SHIVANSHIDWIVEDI/Object-Detection-Project/README.md

 This Python script leverages OpenCV and a pre-trained SSD MobileNet v3 deep learning model for real-time object detection in video streams.
 It utilizes the COCO (Common Objects in Context) dataset for object class recognition.

+This description gives potential users an overview of what the repository offers and how they can get started.

 ## Requirements

 - Python 3.x ([Download](https://www.python.org/downloads/))